bamlab/react-native-make/README.md

 Since 3.0.0, splashscreens for iOS are created via Xcode’s storyboard, so as to meet Apple's new requirements as of April 2020.

-## 👉 About Bam

-We are a 100 people company developing and designing multiplatform applications with [React Native](https://www.bam.tech/agence-react-native-paris) using the Lean & Agile methodology.
-To get more information on the solutions that would suit your needs, feel free to get in touch by [email](mailto://contact@bam.tech) or through or [contact form](https://www.bam.tech/en/contact)!

-We will always answer you with pleasure 😁

-<br><hr/>

 **Disclaimer:** _To better understand your usage of this tool, basic analytics have been enabled.
 It only records commands usage as anonymous page views and does not identify users in any way_